David Ulrich: How to be a more mindful photographer

 I’ve struggled with that question.
 The other question I’ve struggled with in Zen is the relationship between emptiness and form.

 I think there are different levels of our experience.
 We live in a dual world, a world of phenomena, a world of heat and cold, of light and dark.
 And that world exists on one level.
 We all have moments where we may experience the unity of life, we experience a profound silence, or profound emptiness that you could say is non-dual.
 So we’ve penetrated to a deeper layer.
 In that layer, you could say that phenomena are an illusion.
 We live in both worlds.
-I think at the deeper of experience, we recognize the emptiness, the silence, the of being.
+I think at the deeper layers of experience, we recognize the emptiness, the silence, the ground of being.
 But we also live in the world of material reality.
 And we have to balance those things; we have to have one foot in both worlds.

 The post David Ulrich: How to be a more mindful photographer appeared first on Popular Photography.